enrico0014/Metodi_numerici/README.md

 Both the routine listed consist of composite closed integration, found using a Gregory-Newton forward formula to find the approximating-polynomial.
 In "trapezium.c" it is used a piecewise-linear integration which leads to teh Trapezium Rule; in "simpson.c" it is used a piecewise-quadratic integration, which turns out to the Simpson Rule.

 ## Ordinary differential equation
-Here there are presented only two single-step method based on the Runge-Kutta alghoritms, helpful for initial-value problems. "heun.c" consists of a second-order Runge-Kutta method whereas "RK4.c" is, obviously, a fourth-order Runge-Kutta method.
+Here there are presented two single-step method based on the Runge-Kutta alghoritms and a predictor-corrector method, based on the Adams-Bashfort-Moulton formulae, helpful for initial-value problems. "heun.c" consists of a second-order Runge-Kutta method whereas "RK4.c" is, obviously, a fourth-order Runge-Kutta method.
+Finally, in "predictor-corrector.c" it's presented a fourth-order predictor-corrector method with an iterative improvement of the solution.

 ## Linear systems
 Methods of solving systems of linear equations falls into two categories: direct methods and iterative ones.
 Examples of both tecniques are here listed.